top of page

 Graduate Studies/ITAM-MS, Administrative Management

-Dylan is the Treasurer/Marketing Director of SWAP; he previously served as Secretary, Senator, and Vice-President.
+Dylan is the Vice President/Marketing Director of SWAP; he previously served as Secretary and Senator.
 He graduated in 2021 with a BS ITAM-Retail Merchandising with a double minor in Apparels, Textiles, & Merchandising and Communication.
 In addition, he is a graduate student at Central Washington University in the ITAM program.
 Dylan was previously a senator and loves that being a part of the club has allowed him to network and shine a needed spotlight on other organizations that also love to give back to the community.
 In addition to being Vice President, Dylan is also in Student Fashion Association (SFA) and was blessed to be a part of two field excursions with them.
 One was to New York City, and the other was to Los Angeles.
 Both experiences immersed him behind the closed doors of the world of fashion where he was afforded with valuable learning moments that he will never forget.
 Dylan is very creative and hopes to use his creativity, ambition, imagination, and passion to launch his own business one day.
 From that business, he will eventually develop his unique brand and lifestyle.
 One day, Dylan envisions himself in a Rivian electric truck while it drives itself through the country of Italy, occasionally stopping at the best pizzerias while Daft Punk plays endlessly in the background.

 Meghan has a Masters in Information Technology and Administrative Management with a specialization in the Structures of Data Analytics and Experimental Psychology.
 She also received her bachelor's degrees in Psychology and Interdisciplinary Studies in Social Sciences with a specialization in cultural studies, sociology, and research statistics and methodology from CWU.
 Meghan has been involved in the nonprofit sector from a young age, starting out in Mental Health and Disability Rights Advocacy, she has moved from being a volunteer and facilitator for NAMI, a council member for Disability Rights Washington, and now continues as a nonprofit and organizational development consultant in the areas of grants writing, governance, marketing, and story telling.

-Jamie ROTHWELL
+JAMIE ROTHWELL

 CWU Alumna